SintMaartenskliniek/MovingReality/data/README.md

 			2Reg: Second trial regular walking<br>
 	- Xsens (folder with IMU sensordata)
 		- exported###

+    		The analysis scripts include a section that correspond the number of the 'exported' folder 		with the trials described above.
 			- .txt file per sensor.
      				filenames have the following configuration: ***AwindaMasterstationID**_ **trialnumber**_ **SensorID**.txt*
 			- sensorspec.json file